 The latest numbers on coronavirus cases in Alabama

 BIRMINGHAM, Ala.
-(WIAT) — The Alabama Department of Public Health (ADPH) updated its case count to 17,952 positive coronavirus cases, 630 confirmed deaths connected to the virus, and 1,853 hospitalizations statewide.
+(WIAT) — The Alabama Department of Public Health (ADPH) updated its case count to 45,263 positive coronavirus cases, over 1,007 confirmed deaths connected to the virus, and 2,961 hospitalizations statewide.

-Approximately 221,307* people he been tested, according to ADPH.
-And in the last two weeks, the department reports 5,926 coronavirus cases.
-In a new feature on the dashboard, the ADPH cites 9,355 presumed recoveries.
+The ADPH stated that approximately 460,842* people had been tested.
+And in the last two weeks, the department reports roughly 13,511 coronavirus cases.
+In a new feature on the dashboard, the ADPH cites 22,082 presumed recoveries.
 This number will be updated weekly, according to the website.

 ADPH is updating the confirmed cases up to the minute and case numbers may change according to its database.
 The first confirmed death was reported by the Jackson County Commission on March 25.